timoklimmer/ambre/README.md

 from ambre import Database

 # load the famous titanic dataset and add the passengers that survived into our Database
-# note: data does not have to be a pandas dataframe. there is also methods to add non-columnar data with varying
+# note: - data does not have to be a pandas dataframe. there is also methods to add non-columnar data with varying
-#       transaction sizes.
+#         transaction sizes such as insert_transactions().
 database = Database(["Survived:1"], max_antecedents_length=3)
 database.insert_from_pandas_dataframe_rows(
     pd.read_csv("packages/ambre/tests/datasets/titanic.csv"),